Guides & Tools

 1. Set your expectations.
 What is it that you need, what do you expect to get, what kind of agency do you want?

 2. Start with desk research, and don’t limit yourself to the local area or restrict your search geographically.
-The agency that’s right for you may not be on your doorstep, and that’s fine — with modern technology it doesn’t need to be.
+The agency that’s right for you may not be on your doorstep, and that’s fine.
+With modern technology it doesn’t need to be.

 3. Look at the agency’s body of work on their website and social media.
 Do they do for themselves the things you are looking for?
 Do they have a good website?
 Are they producing quality content?
 Do they have a consistent brand look and tone across all channels?